Coronavirus Disease 2019 (COVID-19)

 What is COVID-19?

 Coronavirus disease 2019 (COVID-19) is an infectious disease that most often causes a respiratory illness.
 It's caused by a virus called SARS-CoV-2.
 There are many types of coronavirus.
-Coronaviruses are a common cause of bronchitis.
+They are a common cause of bronchitis.
 They may sometimes cause lung infection (pneumonia).
 Symptoms can range from mild to severe respiratory illness.
 These viruses are also found in some animals.

 Like other viruses, the virus that causes COVID-19 changes (mutates) all the time.
-This leads to variants that can easily spread, including the delta and omicron variants.
+This leads to variants that can easily spread, including the Delta and Omicron variants.
 They may cause milder or more severe symptoms.